memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 download them, place them in the root directory and use them for the rest of this tutorial.

-To place the files in the root directory you need Admin rights on your computer.
+To place the files in the root directory, you need Admin rights on your computer.

 - [`customer.csv`](https://public-assets.memgraph.com/tutorials/rdbms-migration-to-memgraph/customer.csv)
 - [`customerpurchase.csv`](https://public-assets.memgraph.com/tutorials/rdbms-migration-to-memgraph/customerpurchase.csv)